 3:30 - 5:00 Tues/Thurs Sports

 All students engage in sports for at least two seasons a year.
 5th and 6th graders learn new skills in intramurals, while 7th and 8th graders chose interscholastic or intramural teams.
 Academy teams compete in soccer, cross country, wrestling, basketball, baseball and lacrosse.

 2:30 - 3:30 Fri Clubs

 There are a wide variety of clubs available to our students.
-From robotics to geo caching, yearbook, Spanish club to name just a few, students have the chance to develop new skills and interests.
+From robotics to geo caching, yearbook, and Spanish club to name just a few, students have the chance to develop new skills and interests.
 The Young Explorers Club meets on Saturdays to visit, learn and hike in area Parks.